SparrOSDeveloperTeam/COS/README.md

 ## Trailer

-<video src="https://github.com/SparrOSDeveloperTeam/COS/raw/master/pagefiles/cosvii.mp4" width="320" height="200" controls preload>If you are seeing message, either A. The MP4 tag is corrupted or B. Your must upgrade your browser and plugins.
+<video src="https://github.com/SparrOSDeveloperTeam/COS/raw/master/pagefiles/cosvii.mp4" width="320" height="200" controls preload>If you are seeing message, either A. The MP4 tag is corrupted, B. Your must upgrade your browser and plugins or C. You must be on sparrosdeveloperteam.gihtub.io server.
 </video>

 ## Software Included